facebook/docusaurus/CONTRIBUTING.md

 ## Style Guide

 [Prettier](https://prettier.io) will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running `npm run prettier`.
+You can check the status of your code styling by simply running `yarn prettier`.

 However, there are still some styles that Prettier cannot pick up.